-What is GST Audit?
+What is GST Audit Services?

 GST Audits are being held for the purpose of verifying the authenticity of the documents and information furnished by the taxpayer regarding mentioned turnover, taxes paid, Input Tax Credits availed and the refunds claimed.
 It is done to check whether the taxpayer is compliant with the laid GST laws or not.

 The provisions that have been laid down by GST Council for conducting and regulating GST Audit in India are –